ameyaranadee/restoreviews/README.md

 ##Initial Setup

 Add Landing Page
-Add Campgrounds Page that lists all campgrounds
+Add Restaurants Page that lists all restaurants
-Each Campground has:
+Each Restaurant has:

 Name
 Image